ivannikolov99/CarsJavaProject/README.md

 # CarsJavaProject
 usp project
-To use the application first run the Server class,then run the Client.You can run many Clients at once.
+To use the application first run the Server class,then run the Client class.You can run many Clients at once.